-Combined revenues (excluding capital contributions) for the fiscal year totaled \$45,648,035, a decrease of \$8,134,303 or 15.1% from the previous year.
-Details of this decrease in revenues are as follows:
+Combined revenues (excluding capital contributions) for the fiscal year totaled \$45,832,206, an increase of \$184,171 or 0.4% from the previous year.
+Details of this slight increase in revenues are as follows:

-- Water sales and pumping revenue decreased by 22.1% or \$8,628,315, from the prior year.
-The decrease is due to the significant increase in rainfall compared to the prior year that affected agricultural sales throughout the year.
-Sales to Certified Agricultural customers dropped to 10,260 acre feet representing a 30% decrease from the prior year and marks a historic low.
-Effective January 1, 2018, water rate increases were 3.3% for domestic and 3.6% for the San Diego County Water Authority Transitional Special Agricultural Water Rate (TSAWR).
-These increases are due to increases in wholesale costs from the District's supplier, the San Diego County Water Authority.
-All water rates remained the same for calendar year 2019 as there were no increases to the pass through charges from the District's supplier.
-Pumping charges were down 26.5%, or \$734,229, due to the decrease in the volume of water sold. - Meter service charges were \$28,416 or 0.5% higher at \$6,236,719 than the prior fiscal year.
-Monthly meter service charges have remained unchanged since January 1, 2017.
-However the number of active meters increased by 59 bringing the 2018-19 count to 10,222 as compared to 10,163 in the prior year. - Meter installation fees for the year were up 0.9% or \$2,079 from the prior year due to an increase in the amount of new water meters and backflow devices purchased and installed. - Property taxes and assessments increased slightly by 3.7%, or \$106,927, from 2017-18 to 2018-19.
-The District has adopted San Diego County's alternative method of distribution of tax levies and collections under which the County advances 100% of the secured tax levies due to the District each year without consideration for delinquencies. - Investment income was up 149.1%, or \$515,432, from the prior year.
-Yields on investments were higher than the prior fiscal year along with higher cash balances. - Wastewater charges are down 1.0% or \$40,076 due to the fees associated with Assessment District 2012-1.
-This is a result of a reclassification of fees attributable to offset long-term receivables associated with the buy in to Phase 1 of the Woods Valley Ranch Treatment Plant.
+- Water sales and pumping revenue decreased by 0.4% or \$111,248, from the prior year as the sales volume saw a small decrease, 425 AF.
+The decrease is due to the high rainfall similar to the prior year that affects agricultural sales throughout the year.
+Sales to Certified Agricultural customers dropped to 9,894 acre feet representing a 3.6% decrease from the prior year which breaks the historic low of 10,260 acre feet that was set last fiscal year. - Meter service charges were \$146,553 or 2.4% higher at \$6,383,272 than the prior fiscal year.
+Monthly meter service charges increased 4.6% on January 1, 2020.
+In addition, the number of active meters increased by 87 bringing the 2019-20 count to 10,309 as compared to 10,222 in the prior year. - Meter installation fees for the year were up 42.6% or \$95,742 from the prior year due to an increase in the amount of new water meters and backflow devices purchased and installed. - Other Water Operating Revenues decreased by 23.0% or \$135,399 due to lower delinquency and penalty charges.
+In response to the effects of the COVID-19 Pandemic on the economy and our customers the District suspended charging late fees and delinquency charges. - Property taxes and assessments increased slightly by 3.7%, or \$110,775.
+The District has adopted San Diego County's alternative method of distribution of tax levies and collections under which the County advances 100% of the secured tax levies due to the District each year without consideration for delinquencies. - Investment income was up 0.6%, or \$5,554, from the prior year.
+Yields on investments were higher for most of the fiscal year.
+There was a slight reduction in the yield during the last quarter of the year due to the COVID-19 pandemic and its effect on the economy.